millipedia/MillcoUtils/README.md

 The module now also installs a TextFormatter.
 If you add this to a text field then it replaces inline images with a source set and tidies up some tags that TinyMCE puts in but shouldn't.

-# Analytics tag
+# Analytics

-You can include either a Cabin Analytics or Fathom Analytics tag (or hey, both if you want) by providing the necessary details in the module options.
+You can include either a Cabin Analytics or Fathom Analytics tag (or hey, both if you want) by providing the necessary details in the Analytics section on the utils page.

+To add a link to your analytics dashboard to the admin menu, then first add the address of your dashboard page to the Public Dashboard field.
+Then create a page under the Admin parent with the name 'analytics' and set it to use the ProcessMillcoUtils process.
+That menu item will then just redirect to whatever you have in the Public Dashboard field.

 # Ajax endpoints